xLightsSequencer/xLights/README.txt

 XLIGHTS/NUTCRACKER RELEASE NOTES:
 ---------------------------------
+    -- bug(gil)   Link the slider and text control for the Circles effect -- enh(gil)   Select position by time function had int instead of double parameter which was causing small divisions to not be selectable.
     -- enh(gil)   Update Undo to be able to undo moved effects.
     -- enh(gil)   Update Undo to be able to undo added effects.
     -- enh(gil)   Add beginning Undo functionality.
 Currently only works for restoring deleted effects and effects moved between layers.